byrd-laif/soilMakers/lifeStylesForChange/vivariumSalonCircleElements.md

 - Organizing and honoring the collective wisdom of a group.

-- Honoring personal intention within group process to create egalitarian forums.
+- Honoring someone's intention within a group process, were each idea is valued for itself, creating appreciated forms.

 ### *Salon Circle Elements and Etiquette*

-- The event has a beginning/middle/end and a structure that holds it.
+- Events having a beginning/middle/end and a structure that holds it.

-- Clarify context.
+- Clarifying context.
 Agreements of participation and a definition of respect are articulated.

-- Create hospitable space, slow down and take time to think and reflect.
-Conversation is viewed as a practice set apart from casual social interaction.
+- Creating a hospitable space, slowing down and taking time to think and reflect.
+Conversations are a practice set apart from casual social interaction.

-- Focus on what matters.
-Explore ?
-Questions that matter ?
+- Focusing on what matters.
+Exploring ?
+Questioning that which matters ?

-- Encourage each person's contribution.
+- Encouraging each participants contribution.

-- Cross Pollinate, link and connect diverse opinions and ideas.
+- Cross Pollinating, linking and connecting diverse opinions and ideas.

-- Listen together for patterns, insights and deeper connections.
+- Listening together for patterns, insights and deeper connections.

-- Harvest and share collective discoveries.
+- Harvesting and share collective discoveries.

 ### Basic Guidelines for Calling a Vivarium Salon Circle
-To honor the lineage of the circle and PeerSpirit methodology as one uses this gift. (http://www.peerspirit.com)
+Honoring the lineage of the circle and PeerSpirit methodology as one uses this gift. (http://www.peerspirit.com)

 These guidelines are an adapted excerpted from the book: Calling the Circle, the First and Future Culture by Christina Baldwin in addition to the ongoing work of PeerSpirit, Inc.

-Now more than ever, the circle may serve Wo-Man as a form that honors all voices and invites wisdom into their midst.
-The circle offers the human community a safe interpersonal gathering point inside which members may courageously listen to one another, speak truths, and act with clear intention.
+Now more than ever, the circle may serve humanity as a form that honors all voices, inviting wisdom into their midst.
+Offering the human community a safe interpersonal gathering point inside which members and participants may courageously listen to one another, speak truths, and act with clear intention.

 #### *Wisdom or Council Circle is a world wide gift.*